TalChenBE/Car-Managment/README.md

 In the src folder, there are 3 main folders:

-1. components: this folder contains all the react components we create in this project, the main component that you can find there:
+1. `components`: this folder contains all the react components we create in this project, the main component that you can find there:

 - ContactUs
 - Dashboard